How to monitor JVM with OpenTelemetry

 7 batch:

-The next step is to set up a destination for exporting the metrics as shown below.
-You can check the configuration for your preferred destination from OpenTelemetry’s documentation here.
+To export the metrics, the next step is to set up a destination.
+You can find the configuration for your preferred destination in OpenTelemetry’s documentation here.

 1exporters: